Exercise + Healthy Eating Not Working?

 After graduating from nutrition school, I could have been described as a “nutrition neurotic”.
 I thought everything was going to kill me - gluten, dairy, chocolate, caffeine, everything!
 I thought about every single thing I put into my mouth.
 It was exhausting.
 And soul-crushing.
 I didn’t feel like I could be myself anymore because of this need to be “perfect”.

 Thankfully, I discovered a workshop about the psychology of eating.
 I signed up right away and, in that short weekend, the direction of my life changed.
 I found out that there was so much more to health and wellness than just what you put in your mouth and how much you move your body.
-I learned that the psychology of eating who was for everyone who ate.
+I learned that dynamic eating psychology who was for everyone who ate.
 It felt revolutionary!
-I took away strategies that made me understand that how I ate food and who I was as a person had a huge impact on metabolism.
+I took away strategies that made me understand that how I ate food and who I was as bringing to the plate had a huge impact on my health and metabolism.

 It made me relax.
 It made me realize that if I had a plate of french fries or skipped a workout I wasn’t a failure or a fraud.
 I no longer had to approach health with an all-or-nothing mentality.

-I later learned that I had suffered from “orthorexia”, an obsession with healthy eating.
+I later realized that the enormous stress that I felt around food and my body had created an obsession with healthy eating, called “orthorexia.”
 You can have orthorexia no matter what size or shape you are, and whether you only eat healthy food or not.
 It just means that you are hyper-focused (whether you are aware of it or not) on what you eat.
-You might also be judgemental about what others eat, too.
-I’m so releaved to have let go of this “perfectionist” mindset around food with the help of eating psychology.
+You might also be judgmental about what others eat, too.
+I’m so relieved to have let go of this “perfectionist” mindset around food with the help of dynamic eating psychology.
 Now that I no longer categorize foods as good or bad, life is so much better.
-I learned that I can enjoy “simple pleasures” (yes that includes the occasional french fries) but I am also aware of when I start to lean to much on food or drinks to fulfill emotions and feelings that they can only temporarily fulfill.
+I learned that I can enjoy “simple pleasures” (yes that includes the occasional french fries) but I am also aware of when I start to lean too much on food or drinks to fulfill emotions and feelings that they can only temporarily fulfill.
 I have so much more awareness of how I do food is often related to how I am doing life and how life impacts my behaviors.

 So, what’s underneath really matters.
 Finding out why you are challenged is vital.